glorisonne/reddit_bd_mood_posting_mh/README.md

 This repository contains the code to reproduce all results from the paper Jagfeld, G., Lobban, F., Davies, R., Boyd, R. L., Rayson, P., & Jones, S. H. (submitted for publication) Posting Patterns in Peer Online Support Forums and their Associations with Emotions and Mood in Bipolar Disorder: Exploratory Analysis.

 The data provided in the data/ directory is only made-up example data to show the structure of the data and test the code release.
+You can request the actual data [here](https://doi.org/10.17635/lancaster/researchdata/589).
+Please note that you will need to provide the [data usage agreement](https://github.com/glorisonne/reddit_bd_mood_posting_mh/blob/02a72b2ae1810503de145f5e77bdff76bb8ab13e/data/DataUsageAgreement_SBiDDDataset.docx).
-To obtain the actual data, please contact Glorianna Jagfeld <g.jagfeld@lancaster.ac.uk> or Professor Steven Jones <s.jones7@lancaster.ac.uk> and provide the filled in data usage agreement (data/DataUsageAgreement_SBiDDDataset.docx).
-Please note, that access to the data will only be granted for non-commercial research purposes.
+Access to the data will only be granted for non-commercial research purposes.

-By default, the repository expects that the actual data is stored in the data/ subdirectory in the files posts_meta.csv, users.csv, and posts_LIWC.csv.
+To reproduce the results of this study, you require the files posts_meta.csv, users.csv, and posts_LIWC.csv that you need to place in the data/ subdirectory of this repository.
 To run the code on the provided example data, use the optional demo flag for each of the scripts.

 ```